 Sooner or later, though, reality hits.

-Okay, let’s get this out of the way—you won’t be going Los Angeles or San Francisco if pocketing cash is your top concern.
+Okay, let’s get this out of the way—you won’t be going to Los Angeles or San Francisco if pocketing cash is your top concern.
 Those are great destination cities worth taking assignments in at some point in your travel nursing career, but you should likely treat those opportunities as extended vacations (where you’re also working, of course) rather than super-profitable jobs.
-Where you should be looking is California’s Central Valley, home to high-paying travel nurse jobs in areas with relatively low cost of living.
+Where you should be looking is California’s Central Valley, home to high-paying bedside nursing jobs in areas with relatively low cost of living.

 Below is a map of what many consider to be the Central Valley.
 For our purposes, we’re going to focus on the corridor between Sacramento and Bakersfield (Kern County).

-Bakersfield is a large city in its own right, with population nearing 380,000 and so much to do locally.
+Bakersfield is a large city in its own right, with a population nearing 380,000 and so much to do locally.
 What’s more, for the nurse not wanting to sacrifice the “California experience” by traveling in inland, Bakersfield is within very reasonable driving distance of Los Angeles (2 hours), San Francisco (4.5 hours), and San Diego (4.5) hours, making it a perfect home base for those overnight or weekend trips around the state.
-For the outdoor enthusiasts, Sequoia National Park is less than 2 hours away.
+For outdoor enthusiasts, Sequoia National Park is less than 2 hours away.
 As mentioned above, the cost of living in Bakersfield is just 5 percent above the national average, making it a choice destination for RNs hoping to capitalize on California’s generally-high pay.

 Located in the heart of the San Joaquin Valley, Fresno is a leading agricultural area in the U.S. What’s more, Fresno is the fifth-largest city in California (34th-largest in the country), boasting over half a million people.
 The cost of living in Fresno is just 6 percent higher than the national average, making this a fantastic community in which to pursue a travel nursing assignment.
 Fresno is the closest major city to Yosemite National Park, a true bucket-list destination for hikers, climbers, and those who simply appreciate nature’s phenomenal beauty.